-This procedure is used by an AF to request the PCF to report the access network information (i.e. user location and/or user timezone information) at the creation of the "Individual Application Session Context" resource, when the "NetLoc" feature is supported.
+This procedure is used by a NF service consumer to request the PCF to report the access network information (i.e. user location and/or user timezone information) at the creation of the "Individual Application Session Context" resource, when the "NetLoc" feature is supported.

-The AF shall include in the HTTP POST request message described in subclause 4.2.2.2:
+The NF service consumer shall include in the HTTP POST request message described in subclause 4.2.2.2:

 - an entry of the "AfEventSubscription" data type in the "events" attribute with: